celesteh/invandringsbot/README.md

 # Dependencies

 Using python 3.
-Has not been tested on python 2, but should work with minor optimizations.
+Must meet the requirements of Twython.

 - [Twython](https://github.com/ryanmcgrath/twython).
 Used for all contact with the Twitter API.